Julia-Immer/developer-notes/developer-notes.md

 If you start multiple containers on the same machine, they will all be using the same kernel, which is a security risk.
 Best Practices:
-    DON'T run containers as root(UID 0) unless absolutely necessary - more secure with non-root user One container per "machine"
+    DON'T run containers as root(UID 0) unless absolutely necessary - more secure with non-root user
+     - make sure user you run container with exists inside the container
+     - don't forget to change USER to a non-default user One container per "machine"
     DON'T bind to specific UID - don't use a hardcoded path for tmp data `